juanantonio284/simple_bash/run_custom_shell_scripts.md

 which echo
 # /usr/bin/echo

-# (/usr/bin is a directory right at the computer level, before you get to /home/user_name)
+# Note: /usr/bin is a directory right at the computer level, before you get to /home/user_name

 ```

-`which` is a useful tool for debugging a broken or weird PATH.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Configuring Your Login Script

-You can configure your PATH variable so that your custom scripts are automatically callable, just
+You can configure your `PATH` variable so that your custom scripts are automatically callable, just
 like any other command, when you start a new command shell.

 When you open a command shell, the first thing it does is read a login script in your home